vinckr/site/content/feed.md

 plundered from Utopia (UK tv show)

-> I have over the past 5 years using various international laws, data protetction acts, and internet know how wiped all trace of me from the world
-> no bank account, no bills, drivers license, nothing, and every IP address is masked and encrypted to avoid detection.
+> I have over the past 5 years using various international laws, data protetction acts, and internet know how wiped all trace of me from the world no bank account, no bills, drivers license, nothing, and every IP address is masked and encrypted to avoid detection.
+I'm invisible.
-> I'm invisible

 #### 28-07-2024